-- A. All entries for individual and/or chapter competitions must be submitted by the chapter's sponsoring teacher via the Online Competition Entry Form by 5:00pm, on Friday, October 27, 2023. - B. Entries submitted by email will not be accepted.
+- A. This is an individual competition.
+Only one (1) entry per chapter will be accepted. - B. All entries for individual and/or chapter competitions must be submitted by the chapter's sponsoring teacher via the Online Competition Entry Form by 5:00 pm, on Friday, November 1, 2024. - C. Entries submitted by email will not be accepted.